johnformio/server-repo/packages/vm/README.md

 # @formio/vm

-> A hybrid library/server for executing untrusted JavaScript from Form.io forms on the NodeJS runtime.
+> A hybrid library and REST API for executing untrusted JavaScript from Form.io forms on the NodeJS runtime.

 ## TODO